Glycolic Acid on Body Skin: Area-by-Area Guide

 - Feet: If you wear open-toed shoes after using glycolic acid on your feet, apply sunscreen to the tops of your feet.

-For more on managing side effects and safety considerations with glycolic acid, including photosensitivity, see our dedicated guide.
+For more on managing side effects with glycolic acid, including photosensitivity, see our dedicated guide.

 Frequency and Building Tolerance